jbpost2/StatisticalMethods/README.md

  - Find data sets that might be reasonable
      + https://twitter.com/berkouwers/status/1215048826714591232?s=12
  - Citations for where those were and found/published
- - Look through books provided and chapters to make a list of tests/methods covered

 ### Matt to do:
  - Find raw data that should be available from IDA stuff
  - Example using Likert-like data to illustrate ordinal data
+ - More writing of chapter 5

 ### Justin to do:
  - Finish writing chapter 2
- - Outline chapters
+ - Maybe start chapter 3

 ### Jason to do: